Affordable, sustainable homes and communities

-Lopez Community Land Trust is a 501(c)3 non-profit that builds a diverse, sustainable Lopez Island community through affordable housing, sustainable agriculture, and other dynamic rural development programs.
-Incorporated in 1989 to meet the challenge of the cost of housing rising 190% in one year, LCLT was formed with the following Purposes:
+Lopez Community Land Trust incorporated in 1989 when the cost of housing rose 190% in a single year.
+LCLT is a 501(c)3 non-profit that builds a diverse, sustainable Lopez Island community through affordable housing, sustainable agriculture, and other dynamic rural development programs.
+LCLT was formed with the following Purposes:

 • To acquire and hold land in trust in order to provide for permanently affordable housing.
 Homes shall be built and lands shall be used in an environmentally sensitive and socially responsible manner